nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Backend-Like Logic Layer

-Having a web/cloud background and shipped a lot of server code while working in startups, I went with a backend-like architecture of the mobile app.
+Having a web/cloud background and shipped a lot of server code while working in startups, I went with a backend-like architecture for the mobile app.
 The whole domain/logic layer was separated from the View and View-Model layer because I had to nail the cloud syncing, metadata parsing aspect of the app and having clean data access to a SQLite DB.
 Since I also relied a lot on LLMs (thanks OpenAI o1 and DeepSeek), separating the domain logic and aggregate classes of various music player entities forced the LLM not to include UI-independent code inside Views and View Models, thus saving me time to keep things organized.
 Here's an approximate layered architecture diagram that I used here:

 \<diagram image here>